kumahq/kuma-website/docs/docs/1.2.3/policies/traffic-metrics.md

 Although dataplane metrics are now exposed, `Prometheus` doesn't know anything about it just yet.

-To help `Prometheus` to automatically discover dataplanes, `Kuma` provides a tool - `kuma-prometheus-sd`.
+To help `Prometheus` automatically discover dataplanes, Kuma provides the tool - `kuma-prometheus-sd`.
 `kuma-prometheus-sd` is meant to run alongside `Prometheus` instance.
 It knows location of `Kuma` Control Plane is and can fetch an up-to-date list of dataplanes from it.
 It then transforms that information into a format that `Prometheus` can understand, and saves it into a file on disk.
 `Prometheus` watches for changes to that file and updates its scraping configuration accordingly.

+In Prometheus version 2.29 and later, you can work with a simplified command on Prometheus, instead of passing the Kuma configuration to Prometheus.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"